Learn more about how JungleMail tracking works.

 Note: if you use JungleMail Enterprise with enabled SQL mode, all campaign links and actions (link clicks, opens, and unsubscribes) are saved in the JungleMail SQL Database tables instead of SharePoint lists.

-For JungleMail to track opens and clicks of external users or internal users connecting via external or mobile devices, you will need to place JungleMail Tracker Web Part and JungleMail Subscription Web Part on an external SharePoint site collection with anonymous access.
-In other words, tracking requires anonymous access to the empty site collection where only JungleMail Tracking Web Part is stored.
+For JungleMail to track opens and clicks properly, you will need to place JungleMail Tracker Web Part on an external dedicated SharePoint site collection.
 Please note that the actual tracking data is stored in your main (internal) site collection, which is not publicly available.
-Read more on how to create a site collection with anonymous access.